Working with healthcare teams to:

 Josanne Pagel, MPAS, PA-C, DFFAAPA, KARUNA®RMT

 Ms. Pagel is the Executive Director of PA Services at the Cleveland Clinic Health System, and is responsible for the oversight, compliance, use and productivity of all PAs, ensuring they practice within a team-based model to promote and enhance patient access and care.
 She is a member of the Cleveland Clinic Physicians Health Committee.
-She also serves as an Associate Professor in CWRU School of Medicine and the Clinical Director of Professional Development for the Inaugural PA program.
+She is the Clinical Director of Professional Development for the inaugural PA program at CWRU.

 Pagel began her career 36 years ago as a Peace Corps volunteer, working with communities in the Philippines.
 She has worked in various medical disciplines, including CT surgery, family practice, psychiatry and addiction medicine.
 She presently volunteers with the county free clinic, providing much needed health care to members of the community.